top of page

 If you want to prioritize nutrient density and soil health in your own life, here are a few simple ways to start:

 At Wild Fox Provisions, we believe regenerative agriculture isn’t just about sustainability — it’s about restoring vitality to our food system and to ourselves.
-We understand that these soil management practices carry through to, not only the food we eat but, the medicine we produce.
+We understand that these soil management practices carry through to not only the food we eat but also the medicine we produce.
 As science continues to connect soil health with human health, we’re proud to employ farming practices that nourish the land and the people who depend on what it produces.

 The statements made within this website have not been evaluated by the Food and Drug Administration.
 These statements and the products of this company are not intended to diagnose, treat, cure, or prevent any disease, or alter the function or structure of the human body.
 Please consult your physician before implementing any new diet, exercise, or treatment programs, especially if you have preexisting medical conditions or are taking prescribed medications.
 The statements made on this website are for educational purposes only and are not meant to replace the advice of your physician or healthcare provider.